carlosmonsivais123/carlosmonsivais123/README.md

 <h1><b>Education</b></h1>
-M.S in Data Science at Indiana University Bloomington, expected to graduate in May 2023 B.S in Statistics and a B.A in Economics at University of California, Davis in June 2019.
+<b>M.S in Data Science at Indiana University Bloomington</b>, expected to graduate in May 2023

+<b>B.S in Statistics and a B.A in Economics at University of California</b>, Davis in June 2019.

 <h1><b>Contact</b></h1>